Playdia: Overview

 On the main body and software package, there is a logo of "QIS" and the notation "This software is dedicated to the QIS standard".
 QIS is an abbreviation of "Quick Interactive System" and indicates a high-speed access function to CD-ROM.
 There is no BIOS or menu when the user starts the console without a disc, all that shows is a blue screen.

 The Playdia had poor sales, therefore for Bandai, the console was a failure.
-Bandai discontinued the console in 1996 and the unsold consoles were converted by Banpresto, a Bandai subsidiary, into coin-operated Micha King machines that played anime clips in Japanese arcades and shops.
+Bandai discontinued the console in 1996 and the unsold consoles were converted by Bandai subsidiary Banpresto into coin-operated Micha King machines that played anime clips in Japanese arcades and shops.
 Its successor was Apple Pippin that Bandai co-developed, which was also unsuccessful.